 Consider the following C++ code:

-create method on the second widget factory returns a pointer to a widget.
-Now consider the following Slice:
+create method returns a pointer to a widget, and the Slice

-create operation returns a proxy to a widget.
+create operation returns a proxy for a widget.
 Thus, the Slice syntax

 Proxies come in several varieties.
-All of them contain the identity of the associated Ice object and information such as a timeout, plus additional information that varies with the type of proxy.
+All of them contain the identity of the associated Ice object and information such as an invocation timeout, plus additional information that varies with the type of proxy.